lserranor/lserranor/README.md

 ## Hi there, I'm Laura! 👋
-I'm PhD in molecular biology and bioinformatics and I am currently working as data analyst at the Bioinformatics Unit of CNIO.
+I'm PhD in molecular biology and bioinformatics and I am currently working as data analyst at the Bioinformatics Unit (CNIO).

 - 📊 **Data science**
 - 💻 **Bioinformatics**